cassking/quotes-crazy/README.md

 Here is where it gets interesting for me.
 In `App`, and I confess, Im  not comfortable with `Router` .... this is a main part of this app.
 It renders React components depending on the current URL in the browser.
 App is just a wrapper for Router and passes the `startingQuoteId` as prop down through Router and Route down to `QuotesDisplay`.

 The Router tracks the browser address, renders a route based on that, that route then renders `QuotesDisplay`.
 The Router props are handed down to QuotesDisplay via `{...routeProps}` and the `firstQuoteId`

+#QuotesDisplay Component and the Lifecycles used

+the first thing that happens is the constructor and `componentWillMount` runs. componentWillMount calls `setQuoteIdFromQueryString()` and the `setQuote()` functions.

+after that, the QuotesDisplay component is rendered on the DOM. (first time around this.state.quote is empty so nothing is rendered)

+`setQuoteIdFromQueryString()` parses the query string (axios query-string) and stores the id fo the quote as `quoteId`.
+Im learning that the Route object serves a number of props via the Route via `this.props.location` including `hash:,key:,pathname:,search:,state:`. in this case use the `search` property of that object.

+the GET request is made via axios and it targets the quote id set prior as `quoteID`, and once the promise is resolved setState() saves the quote object from JSON on the quote property of the component state via `this.state.quote`